AmazeeLabs/admin_title/README.md

 - Improves titles of content entity forms
 - Uses the admin title field value in content entity form titles
-- Fallbacks to the entity label if the admin title field does not exists or is empty
+- Fallbacks to the entity label if the admin title field does not exist or is empty

 ## Requirements for the admin title field